ramy-khabbaz/MGCP/README.md

 ## Features

-- Encode/decode at the bit level and the DNA level using MGC+ algorithms.
+- Encode/decode at the bit level and the DNA level using MGC+ codes.
-- Plotting helpers to benchmark FER vs coderate or error probability (both DNA and binary).
+- Plotting helpers to benchmark frame error rate (FER) vs code 	rate or channel error rate (both DNA and binary).
 - A single CLI entrypoint (`mgcp`) with subcommands for DNA, binary, and file codec flows.
 - Demo scripts showing how to run full pipelines, clustering and consensus building.